All Episodes

 It's crazy.

-So if you guys like are super cool and want to help me out, buy me a coffee, whatever, five bucks, five dollars.
+So if you guys are super cool and want to help me out, buy me a coffee, whatever, five bucks, five dollars.

-You can uh look down below in the link in the in the description here, down down in the comment section or whatever, and I'll I have uh, you know, a link.
+You can look down below in the link in the description here.

-Many links, multiple links.
+Many links.

 So if you guys want, you don't have to.

-I'm not gonna lose sleep over it.
+I'm not going to lose sleep over it.

 It would be really cool.